So many things to do

 Woodstock, VT Events Calendar

-13-15: 35th annual Wassail Weekend.
+Dec 13-15: 35th annual Wassail Weekend.
 This is Woodstock’s iconic celebration.
-Enter the holiday season with a whirlwind of winter wonderland complete with twinkling lights, horse-drawn carriage parade, historic home visits, concerts, caroling, yule log and more!
+Enter the holiday season with a whirlwind of winter wonderland complete with twinkling lights, horse-drawn carriage parade, historic home visits, several concerts, caroling, yule log and more!
+Click here to access the whole schedule.
+From the Woodstocker B&B, you will be within walking distance of all the fun!

 We are open for Christmas and New Year.
 Check back for restaurant specials and schedules for the holidays.